The following explains how the Accounting Act section 3-3b, second subsection, is complied with at SpareBank 1 SMN.

 The audit committee meets at least five times yearly ahead of the board of directors’ consideration of the quarterly and annual reports.

 The risk committee’s tasks are regulated in the Financial Institutions Act section 13-6(4) and the Financial Institutions Regulations section 13-2.
 The risk committee shall contribute to ensuring that risk management and capital management support the group’s strategic development and goal attainment, and at the same time ensure financial stability and sound asset management.
 The risk committee shall contribute to ensuring that the group’s management and control arrangements are appropriate to the risk level and scale of the business.

 The risk committee meets at least five times yearly.

-The board of directors has established a compensation committee which shall consist of at least three directors.
-In addition, the board of directors appoints a representative for the employees.
+The board of directors has established a remuneration committee which shall consist of at least three directors, one of whom shall be elected by the employees.
 The board chair is a permanent member of the committee and also chairs the committee.
 The committee members are appointed for two years at a time by the board of directors.

 The committee meets when convened by the chair, but at least once yearly and otherwise as and when required.
 The attendance of at least two members of the committee is required.

 The board of directors has established the compensation committee’s mandate.

 In 2021 the bank established a technology committee as a preparatory body for the board of directors in matters related to the group’s strategic investments in technology.

 The technology committee consists of at least two directors that are not employed in the SpareBank 1 SMN group.
 The board of directors shall also appoint the chair of the Technology Committee.